0x10101/alohomora/README.md

 </p>

 ## Why?
-Because I wanted to learn Go and to see whether a distributed cracking utility was possible.
+Because I wanted to learn [Go](https://golang.org "Go's website") and to see whether a distributed cracking utility like this was possible.
 Turns out it is!

 # Current version
 Current version is 0.4, which is the first version I feel comfortable making public.
-It's far from perfect, I know that. alohomora is provided as-is, no warranty of any kind!
+It's far from perfect, I know that.
+But it actually works.
+The current feature set includes:

+ * Cracking WPA2 handshakes in a distributed way
+ * Limited reporting (stdout, XML, JSON)
+ * Very limited REST interface

 # History
-Initially, alohomora was meant to only crack WPA2 handshakes using aircrack-ng and a bruteforce approach.
+Initially, alohomora was meant to only crack WPA2 handshakes using [aircrack-ng](https://github.com/aircrack-ng/aircrack-ng) with a bruteforce approach.
 But while I was developing it, it dawned on me that it could also be used to crack hashes, encrypted files and much more, so this is planned for future versions of it.

 # How does it work?
-Let's say you have obtained a WPA2 handshake.
-You then start alohomora in server mode, providing it with the handshake PCAP file as well as the parameters for cracking the passphrase, i.e. the charset to bruteforce:
+Let's say you have [obtained a WPA2 handshake](https://github.com/bettercap/bettercap).
+You then start an alohomora server tasked with this particular handshake (just give it the handshake file).
+Adjust character set and password length to your needs and run it:

     ./alohomora -server -verbose -ip <your ip> -port <port> -charset abcdefghijklmnopqrstuvwxyz -length 8 -target <path to pcap file>

 This will start the server, listening for connections to your IP address.
-Omitting the ip parameter will make it listen on localhost.
+Omitting the ip parameter will make it listen on 0.0.0.0.

-The PCAP file is parsed by alohomora.
-It tries to find both the ESSID and BSSID in it to pass them to the clients.

     ./alohomora -server -verbose -ip 127.0.0.1 -port 6666 -charset abcdefghijklmnopqrstuvwxyz -length 8 -target <path to pcap file>